Is Bournville Vegan? (2023)

 - Nomo.
 This one contains 55% cocoa solids but is a great semi-sweet dairy-free alternative to Bournville.
 It’s also great for baking with!
 It’s one of my favourite chocolate bars although it is a bit more expensive than some other vegan chocolates.

 - Asda Extra Special orange.
 If you’re looking for a dairy-free alternative to Bournville orange dark chocolate, this Asda version does the job!

 - Cocoa’s rum and raisin chocolate.
 I haven’t tried this one yet but it looks like it could be a good alternative for the Bournville Old Jamaica chocolate bar since it’s made with Caribbean rum!
 It’s clearly marked as dairy-free and vegan.

 So, is Bournville dark chocolate vegan?
-No. Last year, Cadbury added milk powder to the ingredients list of their Bournville buttons, chocolate bars and chocolate fingers.
-It is not currently suitable for vegans in 2022.
+No. In 2021, Cadbury added milk powder to the ingredients list of their Bournville buttons, chocolate bars and chocolate fingers.
+It is not currently suitable for vegans in 2023.

 Friday 10th of March 2023